mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

     asyncio.run(main())
 ```

-`run_demo_loop` prompts for user input in a loop, keeping the conversation
-history between turns.
-By default it streams model output as it is produced.
+`run_demo_loop` prompts for user input in a loop, keeping the conversation history between turns.
+By default, it streams model output as it is produced.
+When you run the example above, run_demo_loop starts an interactive chat session.
+It continuously asks for your input, remembers the entire conversation history between turns (so your agent knows what's been discussed) and automatically streams the agent's responses to you in real-time as they are generated.

-Type `quit` or `exit` (or press `Ctrl-D`) to leave the loop.
+To end this chat session, simply type `quit` or `exit` (and press Enter) or use the `Ctrl-D` keyboard shortcut.

 ================
 File: docs/results.md